11 Virtual Retirement Party Ideas

 10. Photo Slideshow

 When done correctly, photo slideshows can evoke emotions.
 You just have to know the right pictures and background jingle to put in the mix.
 Include photos from memorable moments, vacations, conferences, and even award ceremonies.
+Encourage guests to contribute their favorite memory to be featured in the slideshow.
 Family pictures depicting happy moments can also be thrown in.

 Google Slides and other tools can help create a beautiful slideshow.

 You should present this toward the end of the party.
-This way, you’ll be ending with an emotional farewell.
+This way, you’ll be ending with an emotional farewell, helping to create lasting memories for everyone involved.

 11. Dedicate a Blog Post or Internal Newsletter to the Employee